Large and Deep Factor Models

+for some unknown and potentially highly nonlinear function $\pi(X)\,.$ Using the law of iterated expectations, the problem of finding the conditionally optimal portfolio policy can then be rewritten as an {\it unconditional}, non-parametric utility maximization problem:

-for some unknown, potentially highly non-linear function $\pi(X).$ A standard approach to the problem of estimating $\pi(X)$ is to specify a simple, parametric family of functions $f(x;\theta)$ and then use statistical inference to estimate $\theta.$ One natural approach is to find $\theta$ by maximizing the in-sample analog of the \eqref{q-obj1} objective.
-Here, we follow \citep{didisheim2023complexity} and consider the ridge-penalized version of this objective:
+where $U(x)\ =\ x-0.5 x^2.$ A standard approach to solving \eqref{non-param} for $\pi(X)$ is to posit a sufficiently rich parametric family of functions $f(x;\theta)$ and to estimate the parameter vector $\theta$ using sample analogs of the objective in \eqref{non-param}.
+Following \citep{didisheim2024apt}, we consider a ridge-penalized version of this objective,

-where $z$ is the ridge penalty, serving as a regularization.
-Similarly to \citep{britten1999sampling} and \citep{didisheim2023complexity}, the optimal parametric portfolio return $f(X_t;\theta)'R_{t+1}$ solving \eqref{main-1} is optimized in-sample to behave as close as possible to a positive constant (with respect to the in-sample mean squared error), subject to a penalty for the weight vector $\theta.$ By direct calculation, this is equivalent to finding the parametric portfolio with the highest in-sample Sharpe ratio up to the ridge penalty term. \citep{kelly2023survey} dub this ``maximum Sharpe ratio regression'' (or MSRR) and argue that it is the natural objective for ML-based SDF estimation problems.

-Formally, with enough data (i.e., a very large $T$), any sufficiently expressive function family $f(x;\theta),\ \theta\in \R^P,$ can be used to approximate the $\pi(x)$ in \eqref{mark2} arbitrarily well: When $P/T\to 0,$ standard statistical results imply that, under technical conditions, with $\theta$ solving \eqref{main-1}, $f(x;\theta)$ converges to the ground truth.
-This simple observation can be formalized as follows: {\it with enough data, the choice of the function family $f(x;\theta)$ is irrelevant; any family with the universal approximation property will do the job.}